 Deepening our understanding of feedbacks is identified as a research challenge, and the IPBES methods assessment report notes that ‘Failure to consider such [feedback] dynamics can potentially render scenario analysis incomplete, inconsistent or inaccurate’.
 IBPES authors and ecosystem modelers also highlight the risks associated with including feedbacks based on wrong or incomplete understanding.
 It is recognized that feedbacks need to be included more, and that knowledge gaps - both scientific and in the general understanding and application of science – are a barrier.
+As we move to consider feedbacks more, it is important to recognize that there are many ways to do this – quantitative modeling is one way, but is not always the most feasible or even most accurate way.
+Heuristic consideration of feedbacks as illustrated in the pollinator example (Figure 1E) is another way to incorporate the idea that systems are self-referential and self-dependent, and that humans are part of the system in which we are interested.
+A wide range of modeling and visualization tools exist to support consideration of feedbacks.

 IV.
-Key knowledge gaps
+Key knowledge gaps that present grand challenges for biodiversity research

-Getting feedbacks right in our models, forecasts and assessments is critical.
-Our survey of feedbacks in biodiversity-ecosystem functioning science and related policy frameworks reveals five knowledge gaps that may be addressed in a research agenda (Section V).
+Getting feedbacks right in our models and how we interpret them to make forecasts and assessments is critical.
+Our survey of feedbacks in biodiversity-ecosystem functioning science and related policy frameworks reveals eight knowledge gaps that emerge when we consider the B-E-H system as a whole system, rather than take previously prevalent perspectives that emphasize two of the three components – Biodiversity and Ecosystem Function (BEF) that tends to consider human activities as outside the system, or socioecological systems (SES) in which biodiversity and functioning are lumped into one component.
+Filling these knowledge gaps requires targeting feedbacks as scientific research goals, and considering how assessments and policies can best reflect this knowledge development and subsequent gain.
+We suggest that these challenges might be used to prioritize major investment to expand the biodiversity-ecosystem functioning paradigm and enhance our knowledge frameworks to support biodiversity policies and to realize sustainability goals (Agenda for Action, Section V).